luluonino/learn-design-patterns/notes/factory.md

 which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

+The **Abstract Factory Pattern** provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 ## Example: Pizza Store
 The whole idea behind the factory method pattern